matejhozlar/createrington-nodejs-backend/README.md

 ## Logging

-The backend uses `pino` for structured JSON logging.
-Logs include request details, IPs, status codes, etc.
-See `logger.js` for customization.
+The backend uses a custom Winston logger.
+Logs are saved in a `logs` directory inside a folder named after the current date.
+Each day at midnight the logger rotates to a new folder and cleans up old folders after a retention period.
+The logger writes separate files for server logs, error logs and exception logs and also outputs to the console.
+See `logger.js` for implementation details.

 ---